 We offer validated, COMPETENCE-BASED training.
-Our contention is that doing the bare minimum is not enough.
+This qualification has legal standard as the National Occupational Standard (NOS, 2016).
+Our contention is that for patient safety, doing the bare minimum is not enough.

 If your company prefers, more frequent refresher training and re-certification can be arranged.
 There is also an on-line Learning Management System which offers a route to reaccreditation.